 Even though we’re nearly in back to school mode, it is still incredibly hot and summer-like at our house.
 We wanted to celebrate with yet another screen-free activity for kids.
-To celebrate the (almost) end of summer, we made a jellyfish in a bottle.
+To celebrate with more ocean science experiments, we made a jellyfish in a bottle science experiment.

 We’ve seen these floating (ha) around online for a long time, and we’ve always wanted to try our own version of the jellyfish science project.

 Follow the directions below to do the jellyfish in a bottle science experiment.